NG-OSINT/Cyber-Investigation-Artefacts/Stage-1/README.md

 # Files Provided
 You have been provided with:
-  Two EDR alerts
+  Two EDR alerts,
-  One Proxy log
+  One Proxy log,
-  One Proxy policy export
+  One Proxy policy export,
   Two Email (.eml) files
 These are synthetic artefacts created for the exercise.